FECstudios/pulse-X/README.md

 ## Features

-- Creates its own Wi-Fi access point, allowing devices to connect directly to the speaker without an internet connection.
+- Joins a public wifi, allowing devices to connect to it with BubbleUPnP or MediaMonkey
 - Uses a PCM5102A I2S DAC for clean digital audio output.
 - Uses a VHM-314 instead of built in bluetooth for smoother audio.
 - 128×64 OLED display showing the current mode, volume level, playback status, and scrolling track names.